-For as long as SVOD services have been around, so has the debate for how long and what type of free trial should be offered to maximize top-the-funnel acquisition while still converting at a high enough rate to successfully grow your subscriber base.
+For as long as SVOD services have been around, so has the debate for how long and what type of free trial length for video subscriptions should be offered to maximize top-the-funnel acquisition while still converting at a high enough rate to successfully grow your subscriber base.
 There are many opinions on the right length of a trial and what should be required to get a trial started.
 The definitive answer to both of these question is……..it depends.

 Free Trials Work

 What we do know is that offering a free trial as a vehicle for acquiring paying subscribers works well.
-Allowing users free access to content for a short period of time is extremely effective in engaging them in your content offering.
-In an article posted by nScreenMedia, “Vimeo data shows that any online video service providers (OVSP) would foolish not to allow free trials of the service.
+Allowing users free access to video content for a short period of time is extremely effective in engaging them in your content offering.
+In an article posted by nScreenMedia, “Vimeo data shows that any online video service providers (OVSP) would be foolish not to allow free trials of the service.
 The company found that 60% of people that sign up for a free trial from any platform end up becoming a paying customer.”

 60% of people that sign up for a free trial from any platform end up becoming a paying customer

-While the length of the trial may have some impact in the potential customer’s decision to give the service a try, the truth of the matter is that most customers will make the decision to buy or not within the first 24 hours of initiating a trial.
-The key to running a successful service is to engage your users early and often through different techniques to develop interest and loyalty to your offering.
+While the length of the free trial may have some impact in the potential customer’s decision to give the service a try, the truth of the matter is that most customers will make the decision to buy or not within the first 24 hours of initiating a free trial.
+The key to running a successful subscription video service is to engage your users early and often through different techniques to develop interest and loyalty to your offering.

-Many users initially sign up for a subscription service to gain access to a particular piece of content.
+Many users initially sign up for a video subscription service to gain access to a particular piece of content.
 It could have been recommended by a friend, an ad, a social post, etc. This is oftentimes a motivated impulse purchase.
 So it makes sense to have a higher barrier to entry such as collecting payment information at sign up and will naturally yield a much higher conversion rate.

-Optimizing Trial Length
+Optimizing Free Trial Length

-The ultimate success of a content subscription is based on how well you engage the user once they are utilizing your service.
+The ultimate success of a video subscription is based on how well you engage the user once they are utilizing your service.
 This means engaging the user quickly will help them through the conversion decision and keep them in the service longer.
 This supports the strategy of a shorter trial period.
 If the customer doesn’t understand the value of the offering in the first week or two, extending the trial won’t likely change that.

 A shorter trial can be beneficial for a number of reasons: